Shelob9/digitial-garden-builder/README.md

 ### Env Variables

-This is documentation of the environment varibales required to make this work.
+This is documentation of the environment variables required to make this work.
 It also explains some of how this works.

+- What repo to use for storing content.
+  - `REPO_OWNER`: User or organization of the Github repo to use.
+    - Example: `REPO_OWNER=shelob9`
+  - `REPO_NAME`: Name of the Github repo to use.
+    - Example: `REPO_NAME=garden-cms-test-data`
 - Github API token
   - [Github Personal Access Token](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/)
   - `GITHUB_API_TOKEN`